nachomazzara/cross-chain-identity/README.md

 POC on how a multichain delegation work focused on the soft usage of NFTS

-The main motivation is to leverage each blockchain storage by allowing users to log in with an account at any dApp and see all the NFTs owned in different blockchains.
-It uses soft delegation, meaning you just need to be connected to only one blockchain.
+The primary motivation is to leverage each blockchain storage by allowing users to log in with an account at any dApp and see all the NFTs owned in different blockchains.
+It uses soft delegation, meaning you need to be connected to only one blockchain.
 E.g., If my FLOW address: _0xNachoFlow_ has 10 NFTs, I can set a delegation to my Ethereum address: _0xNachoEVM_.
 Therefore, I can join Metaverses like Decentraland, Marketplaces like OpenSea, etc., using _0xNachoEVM_ and see EVM NFTs and the 10 NFTs owned in the FLOW blockchain by _0xNachoFlow_.

 To make it work, dApps may know in advance each contract address (fixed address, one per blockchain) and consume delegation lookups.
 A delegation lookup is called when you find which addresses from other blockchains have been added to the blockchain where you must fetch the NFTs.